virtool/virtool-website/content/docs/api/refs.md

 If none of the fields `clone_from`, `import_from`, or `remote_from` are assigned, an empty reference will be created.

-Assigning one of these specials fields will populate the new reference with kinds on creation.
-Cloning copies kinds from an existing reference identifieid by its `kind_id`.
-Importing validates and creates kinds based on an uploaded Virtool reference file.
-Remoting links the reference to a valid Virtool reference repository on GitHub and downloads kinds automatically.
+Assigning one of these specials fields will populate the new reference with OTUs on creation.
+Cloning copies OTUs from an existing reference identifieid by its `otu_id`.
+Importing validates and creates OTUs based on an uploaded Virtool reference file.
+Remoting links the reference to a valid Virtool reference repository on GitHub and downloads OTUs automatically.

 ```
 POST /api/refs